 Christopher Harris Jr. was born in Tulsa, Oklahoma on June 18, 1989.
 From a very early age it was clear that Chris was a natural-born athlete.
 As a student at Bixby High School, Chris earned all-state honors in both football and basketball, while also earning varsity letters in track.
 In the end, Chris’s passion and talent in football prevailed and that became his focus as he moved onto college.

-Despite a successful college career, Chris was not selected in the 2011 NFL draft.
-For the first time, Chris began to realize that he was an underdog and that if he wanted to play in the NFL he would need to take his game to the next level.
-Luckily, Chris was more than up for the challenge.
-Chris continued to train harder than ever and eventually earned an invitation to the Denver Broncos training camp.
+Despite a successful college career, Chris was not selected in the NFL draft.
+Chris began to realized that as an underdog if he wanted to play in the NFL he would need to take his game to the next level.
+Chris was more than up for the challenge.
+He continued to train harder than ever and eventually earned an invitation to the Denver Broncos training camp.
 Upon joining camp, Chris was not considered by coaches to be a likely candidate to make the team.
 But once again Chris worked hard at practice to prove to everyone that he deserved to make the team.
 His performance was good enough to earn him a roster spot and a $2000 signing bonus.

 Chris started strong with the Broncos, concluding his rookie season with impressive stats and was voted on Denver’s All-Rookie Team, Breakout Player of the Year and Overachiever of the Year.
 The next two seasons Chris put up elite numbers in line with the best defensive backs in the NFL, but was still overlooked and underrated.
 In the 2014 AFC championship game Chris tore his ACL and it appeared that the end of his underdog story had finally been written.